CMSgov/design-system/packages/design-system-docs/README.md

 Please [submit an issue on GitHub](https://github.com/CMSgov/design-system) for any bugs or feature requests.

-To learn how documentation is generated, view the ["Writing documentation"](https://github.com/CMSgov/design-system/wiki/writing-documentation) page in the wiki.
+To learn how documentation is generated, view the ["Writing documentation"](https://github.com/CMSgov/design-system/blob/master/guides/WRITING-DOCUMENTATION.md) page.